walbourn/contentexporter/ReadMe.txt

-    -texturebgra (default-) controls how uncompressed processed textures are written (BGRA vs. RGBA) -exportcolors (default+) controls export of per vertex colors Removed support for -compressednormaltype dec3n as there is no DXGI equivalent (i.e. legacy Direct3D 9 only) Removed all dependancies on the legacy DirectX SDK and D3DX9
+    -texturebgra (default-) controls how uncompressed processed textures are written (BGRA vs. RGBA) -exportcolors (default+) controls export of per vertex colors Removed support for -compressednormaltype dec3n as there is no DXGI equivalent (i.e. legacy Direct3D 9 only) Removed all dependencies on the legacy DirectX SDK and D3DX9
     - Makes use of DirectXMath, DirectXMesh, DirectXTex, and UVAtlas instead

 April 16, 2015